laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-What is more relevant is to study in that interaction patterns
+What is more relevant is to study the interaction patterns between neurons from the first layer.

-Relative co-linearity and co-circularity of the V1 interaction map w.r.t. to feedback .
-(A) In the end-zone.
-(B) In the side-zone.
-For each plot, the left and right block of bars represents the relative co-linearity (i.e. r ✓ colin (k FB )) and co-circularity (i.e. r ✓ cocir (k FB )) with a feedback strength ranging from 1 to 4 w.r.t. their respective value without feedback (see Eq.
-23 and Eq.
-24).
-Bars’ heights represent the median over all the orientations, and error bars are computed as the median absolute deviation.
-The baseline represents co-linearity / co-circularity when k F B = 0

 {{< /speaker_note >}}